-Roland van Rosenthold, an architect with nearly four decades of experience, joined Graham Hancock’s Grand Tour of Egypt in February 2026.
+Roland van Rosenveld, an architect with nearly four decades of experience, joined Graham Hancock’s Grand Tour of Egypt in February 2026.
 This was his first-ever visit to the pyramids, and an experience that would stay with him long after he returned home.

 Standing inside the ancient monuments, something clicked.
 What followed was an intense period of work that culminated in him developing a compelling, hands-on theory about how the Great Pyramid was actually built, which Roland believes is written into the architecture itself, hiding in plain sight.